omacneil/chef12-vagrant/README.md

-# PURPOSE:
+﻿# PURPOSE:

-Do as little work as possible to create a vagrant testing/learning setup for chef version 12 with a chef server, chef workstation and 2 test boxes running Ubuntu 16.04 LTS linux.
+Do as little work as possible to create a vagrant testing/learning setup for chef version 12 with a chef server, chef workstation and 2 test boxes running Ubuntu 16.04 LTS Linux.

+# LICENSE
+GPLv3 , probably a bit grand for such a small project, but there it is.

 # AUTHOR
 Dan MacNeil <dan@omacneil.org>

 # FEATURES
 1. Get going in 20-55 minutes
 1. Connect to the chef server from a HOST OS web browser
-1. ssh from one vagrant machne to another without password
+1. ssh from one vagrant machine to another without password
 1. Everything ready go for knife bootstrap
 1. Chef config is outside the vagrant boxes.
 You can blow away Vagrant and keep your work/play/tests